Rivers4Life

 Location: Dales Countryside Museum, Hawes, 10.30 am to 3.30pm. £50 pp including lunch and all materials.
 Booking required through DCM Events at https://www.dalescountrysidemuseum.org.uk/events

-Dales Countryside Museum, Hawes on Saturday 27th and Sunday 28th June
+Performances at The Dales Countryside Museum, Hawes on Saturday 27th June at 5pm.

 Wednesday 5th August 2026